dustinpfister/blog_posts/_posts/lodash_repeat.md

 ## 2 - What about arrays and objects?
 Check out \_.times

-A similar method that comes to mind is the lodash times method.
+A similar method that comes to mind is the [lodash times](/2017/10/11/lodash_times/) method.
+This method is a method that just simply called a given function a number of given times.
+It is a quick convenient way of doing something that would otherwise require writing a loop.

 ```js
 // the same can be done as